anyars-encarta/Aora/README.md

 > Aora is a mobile app for sharing AI generated videos.
 Authenticated users could create, save, search, and bookmark videos.
 It was built with React, React Native, Expo, and Appwrite.

-It was built with React, React Native
+It was built with React, React

 ## 🛠 Built With <a name="built-with"></a>
 1. React